solyarisoftware/sinatra-api-server-toolbox/README.md

 # Sinatra API server demo

-The purpose of the application is to realize an simple API server demo using sinatra, returning data in JSON format (pretty pronted for developement environment, and "minified" for production environment).
+Realize a simple API server demo using [sinatra](http://www.sinatrarb.com/), returning data in JSON format (pretty printed for developement environment, and "minified" for production environment).

 I access some tables from two different postgresql databases, that already exist, and I want to acces them using activerecord ORM, so
-I used https://github.com/janko-m/sinatra-activerecord, gem that allow to interact with DBs through activerecord.
+I used [sinatra-activerecord gem](https://github.com/janko-m/sinatra-activerecord) that allow to interact with DBs through activerecord.

-To automatically reload rack development server I enjoyed shotgun: https://github.com/rtomayko/shotgun
+To automatically reload rack development server I enjoyed [`shotgun`](https://github.com/rtomayko/shotgun)

-To browse activerecord models and doying queries, as I'm used with *rails console*, I used very useful `tux` environment: https://github.com/cldwalker/tux
+To browse activerecord models and doying queries, as I'm used with *rails console*, I used very useful [`tux`](https://github.com/cldwalker/tux) developement environment.

 # Accessing DBs through Activerecord